PythonSerious/MusicPlayer/README.md

 ### Installation

 Python __MUST__ be added to path, or else the requirements will not be able to self install.
+(gonna use sys to grab the py exe path to fix this.)

 ### Configuration